SaulColin9/GymTask-Hibernate/readme.md

 ## Gym Task

 #### This project uses MySql as a database, so it should be installed in order to work.
+### This application uses ActiveMQ as a message broker for communication between microservices, so make sure to install it and set it up and running

 #### Go to the storage.properties file stored inside:
 * src/main/resources/storage.properties

 [//]: # (#### Make sure to change the port, hostname, username and password variables to the ones needed for your machine)